 You are using an outdated browser.
 Please upgrade your browser to improve your experience

-With 2023 firmly out of the starting blocks, it may feel like the chaos, uncertainty and instability of 2022 have continued their trajectories into this year.
 And without being too downbeat, any new year’s optimism already looks to be dissipating as you encounter some of the same challenges and complexities again, albeit perhaps in new forms.
 But unfortunately, this is a sign of the world today and indicative of things to come.

 Rising levels of inflation, unemployment and economic uncertainty around the world are set to trigger recessions, likely on a global scale.
 The World Economic Forum has reduced its forecast for global growth amidst the war in Ukraine and the impact on fuel and food prices.
 And alongside this, the world is set to be more challenging, unpredictable and less democratic in the future.

 So amidst these challenging times, how do you manage the growing number of risks and threats to your operations, and keep your security team afloat?